SehmusYakut/Bank/README.md

 # Bank
-We develop an example Bank Application with Java on 'System Analysis and Design' lesson.
+We developed an example Bank Application with Java on 'System Analysis and Design' lesson.
 Before run the code, please add this JAR file on your library:
 -Jcalendar
 -Mysql-connector